MinchinWeb/minchin.ca/content/pages/fse/planes/index-planes.md

 | [DC-3][dc3]           | 26  | 4,353 kg | ✅          | (built-in)           |                      |

-***N.b.**: You are unlikely to be able to carry the full passenger and cargo compliment at the same time.*
+***N.b.**: You are unlikely to be able to carry the full passenger and cargo compliment at the same time.
+Or a full passenger/cargo complement and a full fuel load.*

 [b350]: {filename}b350.md